osrf/ros2multirobotbook/src/intro.md

 ## Installation of the RMF Essentials

-The current version of RMF is 1.0.2.
-It targets ROS Eloquent, and Debian binary packages are released for Ubuntu Bionic 18.04 LTS.
+The current version of RMF is 1.1.0.
+It targets ROS Foxy, and Debian binary packages are released for Ubuntu Focal Fossa 20.04 LTS.

 RMF leverages the ROS and Gazebo-Ignition ecosystem.
 We will have to setup their repositories as the first steps of the RMF installation process.
-Since the current binary release targets Ubuntu Bionic please ensure you match the system and version before proceeding with the installation.
+Since the current binary release targets Ubuntu Focal please ensure you match the system and version before proceeding with the installation.
 If you have ROS 2 and Gazebo installed you can directly skip to the [Setup Sources and Installation of RMF](#setup-sources-and-installation-of-rmf) section.

 ### Setup Locale